-- Adequate information distributed in churches - protection access to shelters and immediate appropriate counsel for safety rather than staying in a place where violence or coercive control is being exercised - The Church stepping forward to lobby for alternative solutions ensuring protection of the wife (and any children) where this is violence being effected by a man on his partner - That the Police can remove the husband
+- > Adequate information should be distributed in churches. - Victims of abuse must be given access to shelters and immediate appropriate counsel for safety rather than staying in a place where violence or coercive control is being exercised. - The Church must step forward to lobby for alternative solutions, ensuring protection of the wife (and any children) where this is violence being effected by a man on his partner.